 Flavorful, and lighter than burgers made from ground beef, these delicious Greek Turkey Burgers are a fresh addition to your dinner table, and fantastic for lunch the next day too.
 The dressing takes just a minute to whip up, and is great on these burgers as well as any other meat.

-When I make these, I pre-cook them so that they are slightly under cooked.
+Pre-cook the turkey burgers so that they are slightly under cooked.
 This allows them to go from being frozen to fully cooked with just another few minutes on the griddle.
+Then layer on a single layer in a cookie sheet, freeze on the cookie sheet overnight, then transfer to a freezer bag or freezer-proof container.

 I like to get my dried herbs, ground spices, and sea salt from Mountain Rose Herbs.